awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

 If you'd like to look at the code, in the navigation bar, choose **Code**\.
 Your project's repository opens in a new tab or window\.
 Read the contents of the repository's readme file \(`README.md`\), and browse the content of those files\.

 In this step, you make a change to the code and then push the change to your repository\.
 You can do this in one of several ways:
-+ If the project's code is stored in an AWS CodeCommit or GitHub repository, you can use AWS Cloud9 to work with the code directly from your web browser, without installing any tools\.
++ If the project's code is stored in an CodeCommit or GitHub repository, you can use AWS Cloud9 to work with the code directly from your web browser, without installing any tools\.
 For more information, see [Create an AWS Cloud9 Environment for a Project](setting-up-ide-cloud9.md#setting-up-ide-cloud9-create)\.
-+ If the project's code is stored in an AWS CodeCommit repository, and you have Visual Studio or Eclipse installed, you can use the AWS Toolkit for Visual Studio or AWS Toolkit for Eclipse to more easily connect to the code\.
++ If the project's code is stored in an CodeCommit repository, and you have Visual Studio or Eclipse installed, you can use the AWS Toolkit for Visual Studio or AWS Toolkit for Eclipse to more easily connect to the code\.
 For more information, see [Use an IDE with AWS CodeStar](setting-up-ide.md)\.
 If you don't have Visual Studio or Eclipse, install a Git client, and follow the instructions later in this step\.
 + If the project's code is stored in a GitHub repository, you can use your IDE's tools for connecting to GitHub\.
   + For Visual Studio, you can use a tools such as the GitHub Extension for Visual Studio\.
 For more information, see the [Overview](https://visualstudio.github.com/index.html) page on the GitHub Extension for Visual Studio website and [Getting Started with GitHub for Visual Studio](https://github.com/github/VisualStudio/blob/master/docs/getting-started/index.md) on the GitHub website\.
   + For Eclipse, you can use a tool such as EGit for Eclipse\.
 For more information, see the [EGit Documentation](http://www.eclipse.org/egit/documentation/) on the EGit website\.